Frankenstein Unbound: Production

 Producer Thom Mount approached Roger Corman with the idea to get him back into directing after a two decade absence.
+Corman was paid $1 million to direct.
 To get a strong script, Corman looked to known writers including Wes Craven and Floyd Mutrux to craft something original before ultimately having F.X.
-Feeney adapt Brian Aldiss's novel Frankenstein Unbound with input from Corman himself.
+Feeney adapt Brian Aldiss' novel Frankenstein Unbound with input from Corman himself.
+Ed Neumeier reportedly worked on the screenplay but was not credited, although some contemporary reviews listed him as a writer.

-Fox acquired North American rights to the film while Warner Bros. acquired International rights, in the United Kingdom, Blue Dolphin distributed the film theatrically then Warner obtained the UK home video rights to the film.
+20th Century Fox acquired North American rights to the filmn while Warner Bros.
+Pictures acquired international rights; in the United Kingdom, Blue Dolphin distributed the film theatrically while Warner obtained the UK home video rights to the film.
+It went into the video markets in February, three months after its release in theaters.

-Australian singer Michael Hutchence from INXS was cast in a lead role.
+Australian singer Michael Hutchence from INXS was cast as Percy Shelley.
+Filming occurred in Italy, including in Milan and around Bellagio.